jessmartin/writings/css_html_the_way/css_slides.markdown

 # Never (almost) put CSS directly on HTML elements #

-* Differing stylesheets (screen, print, mobile) can't override the style
+* Stylesheets (screen, print, mobile) can't override the style
 * JavaScript may blow away the style naively
-* Violates rule one (Define all your styles in one place)
+* Violates "Define all your styles in one place" rule

 !SLIDE